Yuri Bavin

-Yuri Sergeyevich Bavin (Юрий Сергеевич Бавин; born 5 February 1994) is a Russian football player who plays as a defensive midfielder for FC SKA-Khabarovsk on loan from FC Ural Yekaterinburg.
+Yuri Sergeyevich Bavin (Юрий Сергеевич Бавин; born 5 February 1994) is a Russian football player who plays as a defensive midfielder.

 Club career

 He made his debut for the main squad of PFC CSKA Moscow in a Russian Cup game against FC Khimik Dzerzhinsk on 30 October 2013.

 He made his debut in the Russian Football National League for FC Zenit-2 St. Petersburg on 12 March 2016 in a game against FC Volgar Astrakhan.

 He made his Russian Premier League debut for FC Zenit St. Petersburg on 21 May 2016 in a game against FC Dynamo Moscow.

 On 25 February 2021 he moved to Russian club FC Tambov, on a loan deal until the end of the season.

 On 12 August 2021, he moved to FC Rotor Volgograd on loan for the 2021–22 season.
 On 24 August 2022, Bavin was loaned to FC SKA-Khabarovsk.
+Bavin's contract with Ural expired in June 2023 and was not extended.